contact us q&a board ARHA Banner

 3. The Board shall assign the host clubs for the 5 Regional Hunts, the United States Championships, and the State Hunts.

-4. In the event that an elected ARHA officer, or elected committee member, can not (does not) complete his/her term of office, this Board shall appoint a person to serve in that position until the next Board of Directors meeting at which time the position shall be filled by election.
+4. In the event that an elected ARHA officer, or elected committee member, cannot (does not) complete his/her term of office, this Board shall appoint a person to serve in that position until the next Board of Directors meeting at which time the position shall be filled by election.

 5. The Board shall assist all existing committees in carrying out their duties, if the chairman of the committee requests assistance.